 Disabled Facilities Grant

-For more information on these, and other benefits and grants that the person may be able to claim, see our leaflet Getting financial help and support at dementiauk.org/financial-help
+For more information on benefits that the person may be able to claim, see our information on financial help and support at dementiauk.org/financial-help